 About SALTO KS

-SALTO KS is an entirely cloud-based access control platform.
+SALTO KS is an entirely cloud-based access control platform with 2.6 million users in over 8,000 buildings and more than 1,500,000 lock openings per day.
 Its hardware components, manufactured by the parent company SALTO Systems, are all wireless, which means installation does not require cables or wiring.
 By combining this hardware with an annual subscription to the SALTO KS platform, innovative features guarantee business users maximum stability, security, and availability.
-For instance, a co-working space can automate access management, analyze data, and gain valuable insights regarding member behavior, such as when most members arrive or leave or when it's rush hour.
+For instance, a co-working space can automate access management, analyze data, and gain valuable insights regarding member behavior, such as when most members arrive or leave or when it’s rush hour.
 Up until now, SALTO KS was very focused on small and medium-sized companies.
 However, by adding new products and innovative features, the company wants to increase the number of large customers it serves.

 Using data for continuous innovation

 Clay Solutions recognized that it needed to use the data produced by its platform to reduce costs, improve customer satisfaction and remain a market leader.

 More specifically, the company decided to use the data for;

 - To understand which features are popular, which are not, and why

 - To inform SALTO KS’ installers of malfunctions proactively